collective/collective.quickupload/README.txt

 Description
 ===========
-This product offers a multiple files upload tool for Plone, with multi selection, drag and drop and progress bar.
-A pure javacript tool is used on client side, with html5 file fields + ajax upload, and a graceful fallback for prehistoric browsers.
+This product offers a multiple files upload tool for Plone, with multi selection, drag and drop, and progress bar.
+A pure javacript tool is used on client side, with html5 file fields + ajax upload for modern browsers, and a graceful fallback for other browsers.
-You can also choose to replace the javascript with jquery.uploadify, a flashupload based script, it could be interesting in rare situations (Site without http authentication, and no https, and with MSIE only as client).
+You can also choose to replace the javascript with jquery.uploadify, a flashupload based script which could be interesting in rare situations (Plone site for MSIE client's browsers only, without http authentication in front, and no https).

 To install it in your buildout, just add 'collective.quickupload' to your egg list, then